How to Show Empathy in 12 Simple Ways

 3. Be Present

 Nothing can be more irritating than talking to someone who’s physically present but is mentally wandering around.
-So imagine what the other person would feel if you’re staring at your gadget the whole time you were talking.
+So imagine what the other person would feel if you’re staring at your gadget the whole time they were talking.
 We get that listening to others about their problems can be awkward or boring at times.
 So the temptation to doze off or play with your gadget can be hard to resist.

 4. Let Go of Your Biases

 All of us are guilty of having biases and prejudices.
 But it doesn’t mean we can’t unlearn them.
 If you really want to sincerely show empathy to others, you first need to let go of all your biases.
 Learn to listen with an open mind.
 Remember, we all have different experiences.
 All of us are fighting a battle that nobody but us knows about.
 So don’t be too quick to judge anyone without first understanding their motivations.

 5. Refrain From Offering Unsolicited Advice

 People who share their problems with you are not necessarily looking for advice.
 Sometimes they just need a shoulder to cry on.
 So as much as possible, avoid offering unsolicited advice.
 I know you mean well but receiving unsolicited advice just doesn’t sit well with people who are going through a tough time.
 Remember, they need someone to understand them, not someone who tells them what to do.

 6. Look Them In The Eye